bmtg/PlaceLockerSE/README.md

 3) Address checking: If the HN or the street field are not filled, the script pops up an alert.

+** Note that the name and address checks make sure that the info is there, but it doesn't say it's correct (i.e., a wrong HN can't be detected by a script like this).
+The editor needs to make sure that the name and address are the correct ones.

-Applying a lock: If a place satisfies the 3 checks above, then the script will lock the place at the correct level.
+-- Applying a lock: If a place satisfies the 3 checks above, then the script will lock the place at the correct level.
 The level is determined from the SE locking guidelines.
 For example, hospitals are locked at 5, restaurants at 3.
 Places in the College Campus Project are locked according to those standards as much as possible.
 Notes: If your editor rank is lower than the lock required, then the script locks it to your rank.
 Also, the script will never down-lock a place.
 Please recognize that not all cases can be scripted.
 For example, park-and-ride lots are not easy to distinguish from regular parking lots in a script, so they are locked to 3 in this case.
 So use your judgement.
 This is just an (imperfect but hopefully useful) tool!